pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert isinstance(application.log, LocalNotificationLog)

+This class implements an abstract base class :class:`~eventsourcing.application.NotificationLog` which defines method signatures needed by the :class:`~eventsourcing.system.NotificationLogReader` class, so that a reader can get event notifications from both "local" and "remote" notification logs.
 The event notifications themselves are instances of the library's :class:`~eventsourcing.persistence.Notification` class, which is defined in the persistence module and discussed in the :ref:`Notification objects <Notification objects>` section.